-- 1. Log on to the KACE Systems Deployment Appliance Administrator Console. - On the left navigation pane, click Devices, then click Device Inventory to display the Device Inventory page. - 3.
+- 1. Log on to the KACE Systems Deployment Appliance Administrator Console. - 2.
+On the left navigation pane, click Devices to display the Device Inventory page. - 3.
 Click the host name or IP address of the device to display the Device Detail page. - 4.
 Under Driver Compatibility Report, select the operating system, then click Show Compatibility.